 Restoring our local oyster population is a top environmental priority because of the critical role they play in improving water quality and supporting other species.
 One mature oyster can filter from 9 to 50 gallons of seawater every day.
 That helps remove nitrogen and phosphorus that clouds the water column and can feed red tide and other harmful algae blooms (HABS).
 Clearer water allows more sunlight to penetrate the surface helping to grow more and healthier seagrass, another key species for improving water quality.

 Oysters are called “environmental engineers” because their reefs provide habitat for other sea life like crabs and shrimp that attract many species of game fish.
 Their reef structure helps prevent shoreline erosion which reduces the nutrients entering the waterways.
 Oyster reefs also naturally grow in relative height to match sea level rise that can result from climate change.

 Given oysters’ important multi-faceted role in our marine environment, START helped launch the Gulf Coast Oyster Recycling and Renewal (GCORR) program in 2017 to bring back this vital species to our waterways.
-Other organizations joining START in the partnership included the Chiles Restaurant Group, the Manatee County Department of Parks and Natural Resources, the Gulf Shellfish Institute and the University of Florida IFAS/Sea Grant program.
+Other organizations joining START in the partnership included Chiles Hospitality, the Manatee County Department of Natural Resources, the Gulf Shellfish Institute and the University of Florida IFAS/Sea Grant program.

-The restoration model adopted by the GCORR Partnership was provided by Robert Baugh of the Chiles Restaurant Group based on his experience with an oyster restoration program with restaurants in Charleston, South Carolina.
+The restoration model adopted by the GCORR Partnership was provided by Robert Baugh of Chiles Hospitality based on his experience with an oyster restoration program with restaurants in Charleston, South Carolina.
 Used oyster shell from diners was saved by the restaurants, collected by a garbage carting company and stored in a holding area for the shell to cure before being placed in the water to form the structure for a new oyster reef.